buehler/mse-master-thesis/sections/02_definitions.md

 Sidecars can fulfil multiple use-cases.
 A service mesh may use Sidecars to provide proxies for service discovery.
 Logging operators may inject Sidecars into applications to grab and parse logs from applications.
 Sidecars are a symbiotic extension to an application [@burns:KubernetesBook, ch.
 5].

-## Security, Trust Zones, and Secure Communication
+## Introduction into Security, Trust Zones, and Secure Communication

 The Distributed Authentication Mesh is a security application.
 Therefore, security an important topic in this work.
 This section gives an overview of the relevant topics to understand further security related concepts.
 More in-depth knowledge is provided in {@sec:implementation}.